yakubuhisham31-max/TrendBurst/replit.md

 - Trend created: 50/day
 - New trend recommendation: 3/day
 - Trend blowing up: 3/day
+- You're on a streak: 10/day
 - Inactive user wake-up: 1/day
 - Host trend ending: 1/day

+### Streak Detection Logic (Nov 23, 2024)

+**How "You're on a Streak" Works:**
+- Triggered when user creates a post
+- System checks all user's posts from last 7 days
+- Counts unique trends the user has posted in
+- If 3 or more trends: Sends streak notification with count
+- Rate limited to 10/day to prevent spam on multi-post days
+- Features 3 message variants for variety:
+  - "You're on a Streak 🔥💪" - Standard recognition
+  - "On Fire Right Now 🔥💪" - Momentum-focused
+  - "Dominating the Week 🔥💪" - Aggressive take-over message

+**Example Triggers:**
+- User posts in AI trend → notification not sent (only 1 trend)
+- User posts in Entertainment trend → still no notification (2 trends total)
+- User posts in Sports trend → sends notification!
+(3+ trends) 🔥💪
+- Each additional post in new trends continues to update the count